Step-by-Step Credentialing Guide for Healthcare Providers

 Credentialing typically takes 60 to 120 days, depending on the insurance company, your specialty, and how complete and accurate your application.

-3. What is the CAQH profile and explain its significance?
+3. What is the CAQH profile, and explain its significance?

 Your CAQH profile stores key provider details.
 Insurers use it to verify your credentials quickly, which helps speed up approvals and keep your billing process smooth.